Champions League odds boost: Get 50-1 for a goal to be scored in PSG vs Arsenal with Paddy Power

 Opening an account with Paddy Power is hassle-free.
 You can create an account now using your mobile or laptop.

-Following the steps below, you can create an account with Paddy Power in plenty of time for Saturday's Champions League final in Budapest.
+Following the steps below, you can create an account with Paddy Power in plenty of time for today's Champions League final in Budapest.

 Here’s how to join: